Professional Learning Resources

 Science of Reading: Knowledge & Vocabulary

-Instruction, using complex texts, provides students’ knowledge and vocabulary they need to become successful readers.
+Instruction, using complex texts, provides students’ the knowledge and vocabulary they need to become successful readers.

 Science of Reading: Comprehension & Fluency

 Research points to some effective instructional supports and scaffolds to help struggling readers access complex text without compromising rigor or content.
-Fluency instruction and practice supports student to make the transition from basic decoding skill to reading that sounds like speech, freeing up mental energy to focus on meaning.
+Fluency instruction and practice supports students to make the transition from basic decoding skills to reading that sounds like speech, freeing up mental energy to focus on meaning.

 Science of Reading: Analyzing & Responding to Data in Foundational Literacy